How to Negotiate Salary for Your Next Career Move

 What is salary negotiation?

-Why is it so important to negotiate a salary?
+Why is it important to negotiate salary?

-Can I negotiate my salary if I change careers entirely?
+Can I negotiate my salary if changing careers?